 Non-uniform days are a privilege for STG students.
-On non-uniform days, students must remember that they must still follow a dress code.
+On non-uniform days, students must still follow a dress code.
 As always, modesty is expected.
-The administration and faculty reserve the right to judge what is appropriate and safe.
+The administration and faculty reserve the right to determine what is appropriate and safe.
 If the non-uniform dress is considered inappropriate, infractions may result in loss of the non-uniform privilege for a specified time period, and parent(s)/guardian(s) will be called to bring in a uniform.
-The student will not be allowed in class until in compliance with the code.
+The student may not be allowed in class until in compliance with the code.